COLLABORATION IS KEY

 How it works: I've used this hands-on, rubber-meets-road process for fiction, nonfiction, and screenplays.
 We dig deep, build a solid chapter/scene structure, develop characters, clarify your message, set creative and technical goals, and form a workable week-to-week strategy for execution.

-Project goal: A better, stronger, more compelling manuscript.
-I'll send you a clean copy that's ready to submit to agents or editors and a Track Changes version that allows you to see every change that's been made.
-At its best, this process is a one-on-one master class.
-You'll end up writing at a higher level than when you started.
+Project goal: A better, stronger, more compelling manuscript that's polished and ready for handoff to your agent, editor, or self-pub professional.
+At its best, this process is also a one-on-one master class that leaves you writing at a higher level than when you started.

 What it is: "Can I just hop on the phone with you?"
 I get this question a lot, and the answer is yes!
 If you need 90 minutes of brain-tap, micro-mentorship, or publishing consult, let's get on Zoom and thrash whatever needs thrashing.